How Europeans colonized North America

 By 1682, René-Robert Cavelier, Sieur de La Salle, had explored the Mississippi River, claiming the vast Louisiana territory for France.

-Due to a policy of maintaining relatively peaceful relations with tribes like the Huron and Algonquin, they solidified their presence in the region.
+Due to a policy of maintaining relatively peaceful relations with tribes like the Huron and Algonquin, they were able to grow their presence in the region.

 Similarly, the Dutch also played a significant role in the early colonization of North America, although their presence was more limited compared to the Spanish, French, and English.